TRAX (light rail): Former

 A UTDC LRV at Main & Temple near City Center station in 2007.

-To handle the increased crowds during the 2002 Winter Olympics, 29 Kinki Sharyo LRVs were borrowed from the Dallas Area Rapid Transit (DART) between 2001 and 2003.
+To handle the increased crowds during the 2002 Winter Olympics, 29 Kinki Sharyo LRVs were borrowed by UTA from the Dallas Area Rapid Transit (DART) between 2001 and 2003.
+The additional cars were compatible with the TRAX system's infrastructure and were unneeded at the time for DART as several projects remained under construction.